 Stir-Fried Korean Bibimbap Veggies with Gochujang Sauce

 A colorful mix of stir-fried vegetables seasoned with Korean gochujang chili paste, perfect for building your own vibrant bibimbap bowl.
-This korean-inspired vegetarian (vegetarian) ready in about 20 minutes pairs medium carrot, julienned, medium zucchini, julienned, shiitake mushrooms, sliced for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 120 calories and feeds 3, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This korean-inspired vegetarian (vegetarian) ready in about 20 minutes blends medium carrot, julienned, medium zucchini, julienned, shiitake mushrooms, sliced into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 120 calories and feeds 3, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients